ValerioGoretti/UsageControl-DecentralTrading/README.md

 ## How to run the framework
 ### Docker setup
 To run the code, we prepared a Docker container containing all the necessary requirements in order to run the framework.
+In the container is installed:

-- Intel sgx sdk
+- [Intel sgx sdk]
-- ubuntu 18.04
+- [ubuntu 18.04]
-- Ganche
+- [Ganche]

-First of all you need to have Docker installed, you can do that by following this page.
+First of all you need to have [Docker] installed, you can do that by following [this page](https://docs.docker.com/get-docker/).
 After installation, you can start creating the container to run the framework.
 ```
 docker pull dave0909/sgx-ubuntu_18.04:latest
 ```